 (In the spirit of GiveWell, only less obsessive.)

-This lists major mistakes I’ve made in my posts that were objectively wrong, that somewhat affected my conclusions about things, and that required correction.
-It doesn’t list times I changed my opinion about things, times other people thought I was wrong but after reading all the arguments I still stand by my original position, or minor corrections of typos/details.
+This lists major mistakes I’ve made in my posts that somewhat affected my conclusions about things.
+Most are factual; a few are cases where I said things in a misleading way or a way I later regretted.
+This doesn’t list times other people thought I was wrong but after reading all the arguments I still stand by my original position, or minor corrections of typos/details.

 1. (10/20/13) In The Anti-Reactionary FAQ, I claimed that there was likely not much difference in crime between the distant past (especially Victorian England) and today, because although the reported burglary rate was up, the reported murder rate stayed the same, and murder is the most accurately recorded crime.
 Michael Anissimov points out that medical care has improved since that time, so that many things that would have been murders in the past are now only attempted murders, lowering the apparent murder rate by as much as five times.
 Discovering the mistake caused me to reverse my conclusion that crime has not been increasing since the Victorian age.